justinmklam/personal-blog/content/posts/2026/07/elytra-keyboard-review/index.md

 # Typing Feel

-My review unit came with 40 gf CloudShell White linear switches, and these changed my opinion of silent low-profile switches.
+My review unit came with 37 gf JZF Mist silent linear switches, and these changed my opinion of silent low-profile switches.

 Most silent low-profile switches I've tried make some kind of tradeoff that I notice immediately, where usually they feel mushy and uninspiring.
 Or they feel crisp, but the sound reduction isn't actually that good.
-The CloudShell Whites are almost silent while still feeling clean and crisp, so much so that I don't feel the need to hold out for the long-awaited [Ambients Silent Tactile Sunrise switches](https://lowprokb.ca/products/ambients-silent-choc-switches) anymore...
+In comparison with the [35gf Ambients Silent Twilight switches](https://lowprokb.ca/products/ambients-silent-choc-switches?variant=44873426436260), the JZF Mist are virtually silent while still feeling clean and crisp.
+Unfortunately it doesn't seem like these switches are widely available to purchase separately though...

 The keycaps have a very pleasing profile to them, no sharp edges that result in discomfort.
 Legends are crisp, and the font + colour palette are a nice combo for a retro-but-modern look.

-If these keycaps were available separately, I'd want to buy another set for my custom keyboards!
+After a bit of digging, I managed to find more about these keycaps, as they appear to be  [LAK keycaps](https://jezailfunder.com/collections/collections-low-profile-keycaps) by Jezail Funder (JZF).
+For those with 3D printers, you can try the profile out yourself with [this LAK-inspired model from MakerWorld](https://makerworld.com/en/models/2022457-choc-v2-1u-blank-keycap-for17mm-pitch-lak-inspired).

 ![Close up of the keycap profiles.](DSCF3550.jpg)

 The Elytra will be more than quiet enough for an office, at least with these switches.
-Rather than being a keyboard designed for the best sound, this feels like it was designed for a solid typing experience.
+Rather than being a keyboard designed for the best sound, this feels like it was designed for the optimal typing experience.

 # Living With The Layout

 Most ergonomic split keyboards ask for a lot from the user.
 A column-staggered board moves the keys into positions that better match finger anatomy, which is great, but it also means years of row-staggered muscle memory become temporarily useless.
 Then many of those keyboards remove the number row, move common punctuation, and expect you to become comfortable with layers.

-I enjoy that stuff, because apparently that's who I am now, but it's not for the faint of heart.
+I enjoy that stuff, because apparently that's who I am now, but definitely wouldn’t recommend everyone to go down this same path!

 The Elytra keeps the row-staggered layout, so the transition is much gentler.
 I could separate my hands, keep my wrists straighter, and still type normally within minutes, which is an experience that many people are probably seeking.

+One nice addition is the fact that there's  `B` key on each side.
+This is a common key that trips people up when switching to a split keyboard, as the B is actually closer to the right hand, but is often delegated to the left side on a split due to physical symmetry.
+This results in many initial missed keystrokes (since the key isn't where it's expected), so having a B on both sides alleviates that.

 ![Main layer.](vial0.png)

-There are still some compromises.
+There are still some minor compromises though.
 The right side is condensed, with no dedicated right shift, control, meta, or alt keys.
-I think most people will be fine with this, but if you use those keys heavily, you'll need to adapt to it.
+I think most people will be fine with this, unless you use those keys heavily.

 There's also no dedicated Page Up or Page Down.
-I rarely use those directly, but some people do, and this is the kind of omission that can be either irrelevant or constantly annoying depending on your workflow.
+I rarely use those directly, but for those that do, it could take some time to adjust to not having them anymore.

 The default Fn key sits on the far right above the right arrow.
-On a regular keyboard, I usually remap Caps Lock as my layer key, but on the Elytra I would use the left spacebar instead (since I use my right thumb for spacing).
+On a regular keyboard, I usually [remap Caps Lock as my layer key](/posts/2025/11/remapping-standard-keyboard/), but on the Elytra I would use the left spacebar instead (since I use my right thumb for spacing).
 That's one of the nicest parts of having dual spacebars: one can remain space, and the other can become a layer key without making your pinky do more work.

 ![Secondary layer.](vial1.png)

-Wireless latency was a complete non-issue in normal use.
+Wireless latency was a complete non-issue in normal use, with the docs stating 10ms wireless latency (and 2ms for wired).
 I even played a few rounds of Clone Hero on it without noticing problems, which is not exactly a scientific benchmark, but is a decent way to find out whether a keyboard's latency makes you angry!

 # The Wireless Tradeoff

 The right half is always wireless, which for many people, this is probably fine.
-ElimKeys says battery life is measured in weeks, and since the right half is only the peripheral side, it should use less power than the main half that also communicates with the host computer.
+ElimKeys says battery life is measured in weeks (or at least a month), and since the right half is only the peripheral side, it should use less power than the main half that also communicates with the host computer.

-For me, I'd still prefer a fully wired option.
+For me personally, I'd still prefer a fully wired option.

 This is partly because my keyboards usually live on a desk.
-If a keyboard isn't moving around, wireless freedom matters less than never needing to think about battery state.
+If a keyboard isn't moving around, wireless freedom matters less than never needing to think about battery state, especially since each half discharges at a different rate.
 This is also why my daily keyboard is currently a Keyball: I rely heavily on the integrated thumb trackball, and I want that whole setup to behave like a boring wired appliance.

 That isn't a criticism of the Elytra as much as it's a mismatch with my personal setup.
 The Elytra is solving a different problem, and some people prioritize portability and/or a clean desk with no cables over charging logistics, which is totally fine!
 Different strokes for different folks.